Chart Color Schemes

 Health

-Health performance in Leichhardt - One Mile is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Leichhardt - One Mile is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Mental health issues and asthma are prevalent, impacting 14.6% and 12.0% of residents respectively.
-Conversely, 56.3% report no medical ailments, compared to 62.2% in Greater Brisbane.
-The area has 14.4% (1,265 people) aged 65 and over, with health outcomes among seniors generally aligning with the broader population's profile.
+Mental health issues and asthma are the most prevalent conditions, affecting 14.6% and 12.0% of residents respectively.
+Conversely, 56.3% of residents report being completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+The working-age population in this area faces notable health challenges due to elevated chronic condition rates.
+There are 15.1% of residents aged 65 and over (1,334 people), with health outcomes among seniors presenting some challenges but ranking lower nationally than the broader population.

 Frequently Asked Questions - Health